-Beginning in the fall of 2011, marketing majors will complete three blocks of classes.
+Marketing majors will complete three blocks of classes.
 The first block is the foundation set of four courses that all marketing students must complete.
 The second block is the concentration, marketing management, sales management or integrated marketing communications.
 The third block is the professional experience.
 As a part of the professional experience, students will have a choice between 3 credit Internship or three 1-credit professional workshops.
-Note: If you are a subject to the ‘old’ curriculum requirements because you are a continuing marketing major, you may choose to take one or more workshops as electives.

 The Professional Workshops will be taught by area business executives and will explore specific cutting edge marketing topics in-depth from an executive perspective.
 A description of each workshop and the time it will be offered is listed below.
 If you choose to take one or more of the workshops listed below, please note the section number, return to registration and complete the sign-up.
 The Monday and Wednesday workshops will run for five weeks.
 The Saturday workshops will run for two weeks.

 Fall 2017 Professional Workshops in Marketing